-Most “content audit” articles online describe an audit so heavy you do it once and never again.
-For an indie site, you need a lighter audit you can actually run every quarter — backed by scripts so the work is mostly automated.
-The goal isn’t perfection; it’s catching the regressions before they compound.
+Most content-audit guides describe a process so heavy you do it once and never again.
+For an indie site, you want the opposite: a light audit you can actually run every quarter, backed by scripts so 90% of the work is automated.
+The goal is not a perfect site.
+It is catching regressions while they are still cheap to fix, and keeping a written record of what you decided.

-- Your last audit was more than 6 months ago (or never).
+- Your last audit was more than 6 months ago, or you have never done one.

-- You have 100+ articles and you can no longer say what is on the site without looking.
+- You have 100+ articles and can no longer list what is on the site without looking.

-- Internal link checker has not been run in months.
+- Your internal-link checker has not run in months.

-- You suspect you have duplicates but cannot point to them.
+- You suspect duplicate-intent pages but cannot name them.

-- Search Console API access (OAuth) — without it the audit is mostly guessing.
+- Search Console API access (OAuth).
+Without impression data the audit is mostly guessing.
+New properties need ~28 days of history before the numbers mean anything.

 Step by step